pkhamdee/tanzu-kubernetes-pipeline-demo/README.md

 1. TBS installed into that cluster, and is working
 2. A docker hub account
 3. A github account
+4. Assumes the use of a Linux terminal

 A Kubernetes cluster with load balancer support is not strictly necessary, but, for this workshop, the Spring Petclinic Kubernetes manifest is configured to use one.